 - Opposite pattern: Inverted Hammer

-What is the Hanging Man Candlestick Pattern and Why is it Called That?
+What is a Hanging Man Candlestick Pattern?

-How to Trade with the Hanging Man Candlestick Pattern?
+How to Trade the Hanging Man Pattern?

 The Hanging Man candlestick pattern appears at the final